Home Donate New Search Gallery How-To Books Links Workshops About Contact

 B&H Photo - Video - Pro Audio

 The Canon 220EX is a wonderful little flash.
-I carry it everywhere on my 5D Mark II for use as a fill-flash.
+I carry it everywhere on my 5D Mark III for use as a fill-flash.

-It is even better than its new replacement, the Canon 270EX, because this 220EX recycles much faster and has a real AF illuminator.
-With the 220EX, it's always ready to belt out flashes whenever I need them without me ever having to wait for it to catch up, and always lets my 5D Mark II focus in any light without blinding or disturbing anyone.
+It is even better than its new replacement, the Canon 270EX, and 270EX II, because this 220EX recycles much faster and has a real AF illuminator.
+With the 220EX, it's always ready to belt out flashes whenever I need them without me ever having to wait for it to catch up, and always lets my 5D Mark III focus in any light without blinding or disturbing anyone.

-The 220EX works on all Canon DSLRs, and from what I can see, also on every Canon autofocus (EOS and IX APS) film cameras and many G-series point-and-shoots as well.
-It works in TTL and E-TTL modes, and maybe E-TTL II, too.
-It certainly works great on my 5D Mark II, and is even rated to work on one FD-mount manual-focus camera, the Canon T90.
+The 220EX works perfectly on all Canon EOS cameras and DSLRs, from Canon's first EOS650 of 1987 through today's newest 1D X and 5D Mark III.
+It's also supposed to work perfectly on Canon's IX APS cameras and many G-series point-and-shoots.
+It works in all TTL, E-TTL and E-TTL II modes.
+It certainly works great on my 5D Mark III, and is even rated to work on one FD-mount manual-focus camera, the Canon T90.

-On the 5D Mark II it offers both trick FP high-speed sync (the H-bolt button), and rear sync, set in the 5D Mark II's menus (MENU > WRENCH ••• > External Speedlite control > SET > Flash Function Settings > Shutter Sync.
-If this is too much to juggle in the field, set this on one of the 5D Mark II's Total Recall C1, C2 or C3 positions.
+On the 5D Mark III it offers both trick FP high-speed sync (the H-bolt button), and rear sync, set in the 5D Mark III's menus: MENU > CAMERA • > External Speedlite control > SET > Flash Function Settings > SET > Shutter Sync.
+If this is too much to juggle in the field, set this on one of the 5D Mark III's Total Recall C1, C2 or C3 positions.

 Canon 220EX